MSchmoecker/StacklandsHigherUI/Readme.md

 ## Changelog
+0.3.0
+- Added a short cooldown (0.1 sec) before the info box shrinks again.
+This helps to reduce fast box resizes a bit when moving between cards.
+Can be adjusted in the config
+- Fixed the info box could grow too big and cancel the current text that is hovered, causing the side bar to flicker.
+Only the info box is scaled now and not the whole side bar anymore

 0.2.0
 - Changed the static height to a dynamic height which is calculated by the needed text space.
 Can be toggled in the config